 This results in items ending up in the recycling bin when they shouldn’t, and items being sent to landfill when they could have been recycled.

-Below are five things that can’t be recycled kerbside in Leeds.
+Below are three things that can’t be recycled kerbside in Leeds.

 There currently isn’t a single council in the country that collects crisp packets for recycling.